Refinancing your mortgage can reduce your monthly payment and interest rate.

 8. Legal fee

-Mortgage companies have lawyer examine each loan to ensure everything is legal.
+Mortgage companies have lawyers examine each loan to ensure everything is legal.
 This fee is passed onto the borrower and can be as high as a few hundred dollars.

 Make sure you shop multiple lenders and compare refinance offers, both with and without closing costs.